Where is Portugal? Your Guide to Traveling in Portugal

 Sinuous rivers, rugged mountains, wildflower-filled meadows, and glittering, sun-kissed beaches.
 This is Portugal.
 Here’s a breakdown of how the country looks.

 In the northeast, close to Spain, the topography is mountainous, with a range extending down the right side of this slip of a country until it reaches the flat plains of the Alentejo region.
 The Douro River separates the northern region from the central region, and the Tejo River delineates the center of the country from the Alentejo region (literally, “below Tejo”).
-Farthest south is the area known as the Algarve.
+The area known as the Algarve is in the far south.

 In the north, the climate is sunny and warm in summer.
 The coast is warmed by the Gulf Stream, so winters are reasonably mild, with temperatures ranging from about 46 F to 60 F. There is, however, substantial rainfall in the region.
 All conditions combine to create the ideal climate for the cultivation of one of Portugal’s best-known and best-loved exports: port wine.